-Christine Lagarde, Managing Director (MD) of the International Monetary Fund (IMF), explained: "Global growth is still stuck in low gear.
+Christine Lagarde, Managing Director of the IMF National Press Club, explained: "Global growth is still stuck in low gear.
 It remains below its potential, which we think is somewhere around four percent."15

 This will put greater pressure on businesses to use their ERP systems to lower costs and strengthen bottom lines.
-The dust has yet to settle from the financial crisis and while businesses are looking to expansion, they are all too aware that the move will define whether they sink or swim.
+The dust has yet to settle from the financial crisis and while businesses are looking to expansion, they are all too aware that the move will define whether they sink or

-Over the coming years, the story for many firms will be one of survival against the odds and the process manufacturers that thrive will be those that hone internal processes - including their use of ERP systems - and use them to drive growth.
+Over the coming years, the story for many firms will be one of survival against the odds and the process manufacturers that thive will be those that hone internal processes - including their use of ERP systems - and use them to drive growth.